-Robotic Surgery for the Treatment of Stomach Cancer
+Robotic Surgery for Stomach Cancer

 Robotic surgery is one of the latest and most effective treatment options for stomach cancer.
 Combining the benefits of minimally invasive surgery, such as faster recovery times and less scarring (as compared to traditional surgery), with an enhanced level of operative precision, robotic surgery offers a number of potential advantages to patients whose stomach cancer treatment plans include surgery.

 At Moffitt Cancer Center, we use the da Vinci® Surgical System to assist the following types of robotic stomach cancer surgery: